sebastian-morales-developer/phone-mapping/README.md

 OPENAI_API_KEY=your_openai_key
 HYPER3D_API_KEY=your_hyper3d_key
 API_KEY_3DAISTUDIO=your_3daistudio_key
+PROJECTS_PATH=projects
 ```

 Use `.env.example` as the safe template.
 It contains only the variable names and no secrets.

+`PROJECTS_PATH=projects` means the app will store and read generated projects from the `projects/` folder inside the app root.
+This can be changed in another server if project assets need to live in a different folder.

 ## Install Node Dependencies